 Balancing dampers are adjusted by technicians, who will measure the air pressure in a room as they adjust the angle of the damper’s blades.
 Once the correct air pressure is found, the balancing damper’s blades are locked in place to maintain the necessary air pressure.
 They can be unlocked in the future for adjustments.

 Learn the difference between control dampers and balance dampers with the MCDLG Newsstand: Control versus Balance - The Difference Between Dampers

 #3 Backdraft Dampers

-Backdraft dampers are installed in specific areas in the duct work to restrict air flow to one direction only.
+Backdraft dampers restrict air flow to one direction only.
 These dampers have shafts installed on one end of each blade.
-This design turns the blade into a flap that only opens when air is flowing in right direction.
+This design turns the blade into a flap that only opens when air is flowing in the right direction.

 #4 Multi-Zone Dampers

 Multi-zone dampers are used in buildings with a single air handling unit, such as single-building schools or small-scale office buildings.
 These dampers are large assemblies comprised of multiple dampers, each tied to a specific zone.
 Multi-zone dampers connect to multiple ducts and control the flow of air for the entire system.
 Multi-zone dampers will have multiple actuators, each controlling a specific zone.
 These dampers are often bundled with the air handling unit as a complete package.